 More children are in school in MENA than ever before, yet the work on education remains an unfinished business.

-The number of out-of-school children in MENA has declined from 15 million in 2008 to 12.3m in 2015: 4.3 million primary school aged children (9 per cent), 2.9 million lower secondary school aged children (12 per cent) and 5.1 million pre-primary school age children (58 per cent).
-Primary school attendance rates vary considerably across the region.
+According to the UNESCO Institute for Statistics, the number of out-of-school children was 14 million for the 2014-15 school year: 5.3 million children one year before the official primary entry age (55 per cent), 5.2 million primary school aged children (10 per cent) and 3.5 million lower secondary school aged children (15 per cent).
+The attendance rates vary considerably across the region.
 Despite the progress in enrolment at the primary level, there are significant gaps at the pre-primary and lower secondary levels, and large income-based inequalities within each country at all levels remain prevalent.
-Furthermore, these figures do not well capture children who have been forced out of school by the crises in Syria and Iraq.
-If they did, the total number of out-of-school children would be over 15 million.
+Furthermore, these figures do not well capture children who have been forced out of school by the crises in Iraq, Syria and Yemen.
+If they did, the total number of out-of-school children is estimated to be over 15 million by the end of 2016.

-In total, MENA has nearly 22 million children who are either out of school or at risk of dropping out.
+In total, one out of four MENA children is either out of school or at risk of dropping out.

 There are many reasons why these children don’t go to school.
 These include conflict, gender discrimination, educational quality, poor school environments (including violence in schools) and an epidemic of drop out, especially from the lower secondary level.